CuteJui/Unscented_Kalman_Filter_Highway_Project/README.md

 ```

 ## Issues
-I provide some potentail solution to the warning showing up when using cmake.
+I provide some potentail solutions to the warning showing up when using cmake.
 - `io features related to pcap will be disabled` \
-This kind of warning is due to the missing some extra PCL libraries in the environment.
+This kind of warning is due to the missing of some extra PCL libraries in the environment.
 Install the extra PCL libraries could fix this warning.
 - `The imported target "vtkRenderingPythonTkWidgets" references the file "/usr/lib/x86_64-linux-gnu/libvtkRenderingPythonTkWidgets.so" but this file does not exist.` \
 Install "python-vtk6" and create the link.
 ```